by Taylor Wolfram, MS, RDN, LDN and Jack Norris, RD, LD

 Collagen Peptides and Osteoarthritis

-We reviewed three randomized, double-blinded, controlled trials, all of which found significantly improved VAS scores among the collagen peptide groups compared to the placebo groups (Kumar, 2015; Trč and Bohmová, 2011; Benito-Ruiz, 2009).
-In two of the studies, the manufacturer of the collagen was either a financial supporter of the study or employer of one or more authors (Kumar, 2015; Benito-Ruiz, 2009).
-The other study did not report funding (Trč and Bohmová, 2011).
-It compared collagen peptides to glucosamine sulfate, and found that those taking the collagen supplement had significantly improved VAS and WOMAC scores compared to glucosamine (p <0.05 for both).
+Three randomized, double-blinded, controlled trials have found significantly improved VAS scores among the collagen peptide groups compared to the placebo groups (Kumar, 2015; Benito-Ruiz, 2009) or glucosamine (Trč and Bohmová, 2011).
+In two of the studies, the manufacturer of the collagen was either a financial supporter of the study or an employer of one or more authors (Kumar, 2015; Benito-Ruiz, 2009), while the third study didn’t report its funding (Trč and Bohmová, 2011).

-While no studies reported protein intake, one reported meat intake and found that when meat consumption was taken into account, those with below-average meat consumption (<1,549 g/week, roughly 18 servings of meat) who took the collagen supplement showed a significant reduction in VAS (p=0.01) while those with above-average meat consumption who took the collagen supplement did not (Benito-Ruiz, 2009).
-This may be because those with higher meat consumption already had a higher intake of the amino acids that collagen supplies.
+While no studies reported protein intake, one reported meat intake and found that when meat consumption was taken into account, those with below-average meat consumption (<1,549 g/week, roughly 18 servings of meat) showed a significant reduction in VAS with collagen (p=0.01) while those with above-average meat consumption did not (Benito-Ruiz, 2009).
+This could be because those eating more meat already had a higher intake of the amino acids that collagen supplies, but it could also be because meat contains collagen in amounts that are possibly functional (Paul, 2019).

 Type II Collagen and Osteoarthritis

-Type II collagen is the primary type of collagen found in cartilage.
-There are two trials that investigated the effect of undenatured type II collagen (collagen from chickens’ sternums) on osteoarthritis.
-Both studies compared 40 mg collagen to 1500 mg glucosamine and 1200 mg chondroitin, and both were funded by the manufacturer of the collagen, UC-II®.
+There are two trials that investigated the effect of undenatured type II collagen on osteoarthritis.
+Both studies compared 40 mg collagen to 1,500 mg glucosamine and 1,200 mg chondroitin, and both were funded by the manufacturer of the collagen, UC-II®.

-The first study found that both treatments lowered VAS and that the collagen group experienced significantly improved WOMAC scores at day 90 (p>0.05) while the glucosamine and chondroitin group did not (Crowley, 2009).
+Crowley, et al., (2009) found that both treatments lowered VAS and that the collagen group experienced significantly improved WOMAC scores at day 90 (p>0.05) while the glucosamine and chondroitin group did not.
 However, there were no significant between-group differences in VAS or WOMAC.
-The second study found that collagen resulted in significantly improved VAS (p=0.025) and WOMAC (p=0.04) compared to glucosamine and chondroitin (Lugo, 2016).

 Curcumin and Osteoarthritis